Delil-A11yX/SteamOS-Boot-to-Windows-Shortcut/README.md

 * **No Password Needed:** After setup, no password is required to boot into Windows.
 * **Gaming Mode Ready:** Launch the shortcut directly from your Steam library like any other game.
 * **Modern & Safe:** Uses `systemd` services and `Polkit` rules for permissions, which is the modern and preferred method on Linux.

 ---

+## Compatibility & Limitations

+This script is designed to be as simple as possible and therefore only supports the most common dual-boot configuration.
+Please read these limitations before use:

+* **Internal Drive Only:** The script is designed for a standard dual-boot where **Windows is installed on an internal SSD/NVMe drive**.
+It will likely fail if you are running Windows from an external USB drive, as the boot entry name will be different.
+* **No Custom Bootloaders:** This script is only compatible with the default **SteamOS bootloader (`systemd-boot`)**.
+If you use a custom bootloader like Clover, rEFInd, or GRUB, this script will not work as intended and may simply reboot you into your bootloader's selection menu.

+### How to Adapt the Script (Advanced Users)

+If you have a non-standard setup (like a Windows installation on a USB drive), the installer will likely fail because it can't find the "Windows Boot Manager" entry.
+You can adapt the script with these manual steps:

+1.  **Find Your Boot Entry Name:** Open a Konsole terminal in Desktop Mode and run `sudo efibootmgr`.
+Look through the list to find the exact name of your Windows entry (e.g., `UEFI: SanDisk Extreme` or `Windows To Go`).
+2.  **Edit the Installer Script:**
+    * Download the `install_boot_to_windows.sh` script from the GitHub repository.
+    * Open it with a text editor (like Kate).
+    * Find this line (around line 25):
+        `WINDOWS_ENTRY_ID=$(efibootmgr | grep -i "Windows Boot Manager" | grep -oP 'Boot\K\d{4}')`
+    * Replace `"Windows Boot Manager"` with the exact name you found in step 1.
+For example:
+        `WINDOWS_ENTRY_ID=$(efibootmgr | grep -i "UEFI: SanDisk Extreme" | grep -oP 'Boot\K\d{4}')`
+3.  **Run the Modified Script:** Save your changes and run the modified local script from the terminal with `sudo bash ./install_boot_to_windows.sh`.

+---